-There must be a multidisciplinary ambulatory care facility.
-(Core)

-- I.D.2.
+There should be at least one acute care general hospital with a full range of services, including medical and surgical services, intensive care units, emergency services, a diagnostic laboratory, and imaging services.
+(Core) - I.D.2.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)